This One Punnet Strawberry Jam (1st prize winning) is super quick & delicious and requires no special equipment.

 - A knob of unsalted butter optional

-- Put the strawberries in a large saucepan and crush with a masher.
+Put the strawberries in a large saucepan and crush with a potato masher (leave some texture).

 - Add the sugar and lemon juice.